SkimSafe-AB/skimsafe-blog-ex/priv/content/elixir-basics-for-beginners.md

 ## Getting Your Environment Ready

 Before we dive in, make sure you've got Elixir installed.
-If you haven't done this yet, check out our [Phoenix Installation Guide](/posts/phoenix-installation) - it covers Elixir installation too.
+If you haven't done this yet, check out our [Phoenix Installation Guide](/posts/phoenix-installation-guide-2025) It covers Elixir installation too.

 ### Double-Check Everything Works